KavinkumarRM/My-Repository/README.md

 # My-Repository

-I am kavinkumar Ramasamy Murthi and i am a Data Analytics Masters candidate in Penn State Great Valley.
-These are my projects and my accomplishments throughout my carieer.
+This is my public repository of all my academic works and my leasure time hobby works.
+This contains all my academic projects and my personal codes.